 You tell us what you want to see and what activities you want to do.
-We offer several different fishing adventures.
+We offer several different custom Alaska custom cruises and fishing adventures.
 Maybe you just want to cruise to small bush towns or experience hot springs that other cruise ships never see.
 We can get close enough to the glaciers to watch them calve.
 We also offer kayaking along the way if you'd like to get up close and personal with some of the native wildlife and flora.
 Or we can travel to some of the towns like Sitka, Ketchikan or Petersburg for a richly authentic look into the laid back culture and lifestyle of native Alaskans.
 It's up to you!
 Our professional and experienced crew and captain aboard the Northern Dream will ensure that you receive your dream Alaska adventure.

 Ketchikan is named after Ketchikan Creek, which flows through the town and empties into the Tongass Narrows a short distance southeast of downtown.